 Free NLP Training - Can NLP be learnt for free and if so where?

-It doesn't take long searching on the web to discover how expensive NLP training can be, but as I mentioned in my article Can you learn NLP from books? and the review of my practitioner course, it should be clear that I was surprised by how different I found NLP to be on a training to how it was reading about it in a book.
+It doesn't take very long searching on the web to discover how expensive NLP training can be, but as I mentioned in my article Can you learn NLP from books? and the review of my practitioner course, it should be clear that I was surprised by how different I found NLP to be on a proper NLP training to how it was reading about it in a book.

-So can you learn NLP without actually paying for a training?
 Can you really progress using free NLP training, or online free information on NLP?

 Well, it depends upon your goal.